mixologee/tirvandor/tirvandor-project/shattered-oaths/markdown/SHATTERED-OATHS-COMPLETE.md

 - Discovered the full conspiracy from Arcanus

 **READ ALOUD (Victory Ending):**
-> *You escape Raven's Rest as dawn breaks, the First Component clutched tightly in your pack.
+> *You escape Raven's Keep as dawn breaks, the First Component clutched tightly in your pack.
 Behind you, the ruins burn—Unbound camps abandoned in the chaos of your assault.
 Lord Shadows himself escaped in the confusion, disappearing into shadow with his most loyal followers.
 Captain Roderic will be pleased with your success, but you know this is just the beginning.
 The Unbound won't stop.
 Neither can you.*

 **READ ALOUD (Alternate - Lord Shadows Escaped with Component):**
-> *You flee Raven's Rest with your lives, but Lord Shadows Blackwood escaped into the vault with the First Component.
+> *You flee Raven's Keep with your lives, but Lord Shadows Blackwood escaped into the vault with the First Component.
 You heard his triumphant laughter echoing from the depths as the fortress collapsed behind you.
 Whatever he plans next, you're now racing against time to stop it.*

 ---

 #### THE MYSTERIOUS MESSAGE

-**24 Hours After Raven's Rest:**
+**24 Hours After Raven's Keep:**

 Party is resting at an inn (Silverpine, Crossvale, or wherever they fled to).